ibm-cloud-docs/secrets-manager/secrets-manager-cli.md

 <dd>Sort a list of secrets by the specified field.</dd>
 <dd>Allowable values are: id, creation_date, expiration_date, secret_type, name</dd>
 <dt>--groups ([]string)</dt>
-<dd>Filter secrets by groups using a comma-separated list of secret group IDs.
+<dd>Filter secrets by groups.
+You can apply multiple filters by using a comma-separated list of secret group IDs.
 If you need to filter secrets that are in the default secret group, use the `default` keyword.</dd>
 </dl>

 ### ibmcloud secrets-manager secret